Colchicum: Common names

 The common names autumn crocus, meadow saffron and naked lady may be applied to the whole genus or to many of its species; they refer to the "naked" crocus-like flowers that appear in late summer or autumn, long before the strap-like foliage which appears in spring.

 Colchicum and Crocus look alike and can be confused by the casual observer.
 To add to the confusion, there are autumn-flowering species of crocus.
-However, colchicums have 3 styles and 6 stamens, while crocuses have 1 style and 3 stamens.
+However, colchicums have 3 styles and 6 stamens, while crocuses have 1 style supporting 3 long stigmas and 3 stamens.
 In addition, the corm structures are quite different—in Colchicum, the corm is irregular, while in crocuses, the corm is like a flattened ball.
 Crocus is in the iris family, Iridaceae.

 Etymology

 The name of the genus derives from Κολχίς (Colchis), the Ancient Greek name for the region of კოლხეთი (Kolkhida) in modern Georgia (Caucasus).
-Colchis features in Greek mythology as the land to which the Argonauts journeyed in quest of the golden fleece and where Jason encountered Medea.
+Colchis features in Greek mythology as the land to which the Argonauts journeyed in quest of the Golden Fleece and where Jason encountered Medea.
 The Greek toponym Colchis is thought by scholars to derive from the Urartian Qulḫa, pronounced "Kolcha" (guttural "ch" - as in Scots loch).